dennis-tra/nebula/README.md

 When Nebula is configured to store its results in a postgres database, then it also tracks session information of remote peers.
 A session is one continuous streak of uptime (see below).

+However, this is not implemented for all supported networks.
+The [ProbeLab](https://probelab.network) team is using the monitoring feature for the IPFS, Celestia, Filecoin, and Avail networks.
+Most notably, the Ethereum discv4/discv5 monitoring implementation still needs some work.

 ---

 There are a few more command line flags that are documented when you run`nebula --help` and `nebula crawl --help`: